Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/monstrosity/hippogriff.md

 NoteIcon: monster
 BestiaryType: monstrosity
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 184, Princes of the Apocalypse, Storm King's Thunder, Waterdeep: Dragon Heist.
-Available in the SRD and the Basic Rules.
+Available in the SRD and the Basic Rules."
 ---
 # [Hippogriff](2-Mechanics/CLI/bestiary/monstrosity/hippogriff.md)
 *Source: Monster Manual p.
 184, Princes of the Apocalypse, Storm King's Thunder, Waterdeep: Dragon Heist.
 Available in the SRD and the Basic Rules.*